 - Grow Financial Federal Credit Union is headquartered in Tampa, Florida.
 Membership is open to employees of select groups and immediate family members and household members of active and retired military personnel.
 In Bankrate’s latest review of its financial health, the credit union earned four out of five stars.

-- Interior Federal Credit Union opened its doors in 1935.
-It’s headquartered in Washington D.C. and serves more than 13,000 members.
-Membership is open to anyone who joins the New Mexico Wildlife Federation.
-The credit union earned four out of five stars in Bankrate’s latest review of its financial health.
+- People’s Trust Federal Credit Union is based in Houston.
+It was founded in 1935.
+Membership is open to anyone who joins the People’s Trust Foundation for a $5 fee.
+The credit union earned three out of five stars in Bankrate’s latest review of its financial health.

 Consider your tax bite

 Having a jumbo CD could leave you with a giant tax bill.
 The interest you earn will be taxed as ordinary income.

 Calculate your potential tax bite and decide whether you should put part of your money elsewhere.
 Capital gains are taxed at a lower rate, so investing some of your savings in stocks and other securities could reduce what you owe Uncle Sam.